ejwillemse/BAN313/chapter3.md

 * normal,
 * poisson and exponential,
 * power-law, or
-* uniform.
+* uniform,

-it most closely represents.
+that it most closely represents.

 Use `less210 <- nrow(subset(clienOrders, ordersPerDay < lower_limit))` to find the number of days that less than the specified number of products were ordered.